KirilMadzharov/Programming-Basics-with-Python-/README.md

 # Programming-Basics-with-Python-February-2023

-**Programming Basics with Python - February 2023**
+** In the repository "Programming Basics with Python - February 2023" you will find the following folders:

+1. First Steps in Coding
+2. Conditional Statements
+3. Conditional Statements Advanced
+4. For Loop
+5. While Loop
+6. Nested Loops
+7. **

-Within the folders, you'll find comprehensive information and breakdown of my weekly learnings.
+Within the folders, you will find comprehensive information and breakdown of my weekly learnings.
-Each week's folder details the topics I covered, the extent of the learning undertaken, in-depth information on the problems I tackled, and reflections on my educational journey.
+Each week's folder details the topics I covered, the extent of the learning undertaken, in-depth information on the problems I solved, and reflections on my educational journey.

 The "Programming Basics" course provides the initial programming skills necessary for all technology majors at Software University.